jmq06/starter-academic2/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-I'm Jamie Quinn, Senior Data Analyst at [Hubble Contacts](https://www.hubblecontacts.com/).
+I'm Jamie Quinn, Manager of Data Analytics at [Hubble Contacts](https://www.hubblecontacts.com/).
 Hubble specializes in a subscription-based contact lens delivery service where we provide fast, easy direct delivery of contact lenses right to your home.

 In my role, I liaise with multiple departments including Finance, Marketing, and Operations to ensure smoothly-running analytics pipelines:
 - As a member of the finance team, I worked with our Controller to overhaul our financial planning model to ensure more accurate forecasting of our P&L reports.
 I also maintain weekly reporting of key performance indicators of our business from a financial perspective.